 The big star is Brian Bedford, playing Lady Bracknell.
 It's not unheard of to cast the part with a man, but should it be the biggest name by far?
 The other big names are Dana Ivey and Paxton Whitehead (whom I've seen live before--he's always funny) as Prism and Chasuble.
 These are secondary roles, but they're billed above the rest.

-In fact, I've never hear of the others.
+In fact, I've never heard of the others.
 Won't this unbalance the play?
 Say what you like, Jack, Algy, Gwendolyn and Cecily are the leads.
 If we focus on others, there'll be something missing.

 Some time in January I'll put up my 2010 film year in review, but until then, I note my friend Jesse Walker is doing his look back.
 Except he doesn't deal with the present year, since he knows it'll be a while before he catches up with so many film from 2010.
 Instead, he looks back, decade by decade, to each film year than ends in zero.